1257 Samalas eruption: Simulated effects

 According to 2003 reconstructions, summer cooling reached 0.69 C-change in the southern hemisphere and 0.46 C-change in the northern hemisphere.
 More recent proxy data indicate that a temperature drop of 0.7 C-change occurred in 1258 and of 1.2 C-change in 1259, but with differences between various geographical areas.
 For comparison, the radiative forcing of Pinatubo's 1991 eruption was about a seventh of that of the Samalas eruption.
 Sea surface temperatures too decreased by 0.3-2.2 C-change, triggering changes in the ocean circulations.
 Ocean temperature and salinity changes may have lasted for a decade.
 Precipitation and evaporation both decreased, evaporation reduced more than precipitation.

 Volcanic eruptions can also deliver bromine and chlorine into the stratosphere, where they contribute to the breakdown of ozone through their oxides chlorine monoxide and bromine monoxide.
-While most bromine and chlorine erupted would have been scavenged by the eruption column and thus would not have entered the stratosphere, the quantities that have been modelled for the Samalas halogen release (227 ± 18 million tonnes of chlorine and up to 1.3 ± 0.3 million tonnes of bromine) would have reduced stratospheric ozone although only a small portion of the halogens would have reached the stratosphere.
+While most bromine and chlorine erupted would have been scavenged by the eruption column and thus would not have entered the stratosphere, the quantities that have been modelled for the Samalas halogen release (227 ± 18 million tonnes of chlorine and up to 1.3 ± 0.3 million tonnes of bromine) would have reduced stratospheric ozone< although only a small portion of the halogens would have reached the stratosphere.
 One hypothesis is that the resulting increase in ultraviolet radiation on the surface of Earth may have led to widespread immunosuppression in human populations, explaining the onset of epidemics in the years following the eruption.

 Climate effects in various areas

 Samalas, along with the 1452/1453 mystery eruption and the 1815 eruption of Mount Tambora, was one of the strongest cooling events in the last millennium, even more so than at the peak of the Little Ice Age.
 After an early warm winter 1257–1258 resulting in the early flowering of violets according to reports from the Kingdom of France, European summers were colder after the eruption, and winters were long and cold.

 The Samalas eruption came after the Medieval Climate Anomaly, a period early in the last millennium with unusually warm temperatures, and at a time when a period of climate stability was ending, with earlier eruptions in 1108, 1171, and 1230 already having upset global climate.
 Subsequent time periods displayed increased volcanic activity until the early 20th century.
 The time period 1250–1300 was heavily disturbed by volcanic activity from four eruptions in 1230, 1257, 1276 and 1286, and is recorded by a moraine from a glacial advance on Disko Island, although the moraine may indicate a pre-Samalas cold spell.
 These volcanic disturbances along with positive feedback effects from increased ice may have started the Little Ice Age even without the need for changes in solar radiation, though this theory is not without disagreement.
-The Little Ice Age was a period of several centuries during the last millennium during which global temperatures were depressed; the cooling was associated with volcanic eruptions.
+The Samalas eruption in Europe is sometimes used as a chronological marker for the beginning of the Little Ice Age.

 Other inferred effects of the eruption are: